On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Introduction

 Offline Reinforcement Learning (RL) studies policy learning from a fixed dataset, without interaction with the environment.
 This paradigm is appealing because it enables learning from data that may not have been generated by the learner itself.
 In practice, however, it is rarely realistic to assume that the offline data covers the entire state-action space.
 In such \emph{partial coverage} settings, algorithms typically rely on \emph{pessimism} to ensure safety against worst possible environments.

 Among value-based methods for offline RL with pessimism, two classes of algorithms are widely used: $Q$-learning-based methods such as Conservative $Q$-Learning (CQL) \citep{kumar2020conservative}, and actor-critic methods such as Behavior-Regularized Actor-Critic (BRAC) \citep{wu2019behavior}.
 From a theoretical perspective, these methods are commonly analyzed under the $Q^\star$-realizability and $Q^\pi$-realizability assumptions, respectively.
-For $Q^\pi$-realizability settings, \cite{xie2021bellman} provides a relatively complete characterization of the sample complexity.
-For $Q^\star$-realizability settings, existing results \citep{chen2022offline, uehara2023offline} provide some characterizations.
-Their algorithms, however, rely on estimating either the density ratio between the optimal policy and the data distribution or a certain Lagrange multiplier, which departs from the simple $Q$-learning used in practice.
-Moreover, the analysis of \cite{chen2022offline} heavily relies on a value gap assumption, and that of \cite{uehara2023offline} strongly depends on behavior regularization.
-The fundamental roles of these additional assumptions remain elusive.

-Our work is motivated by understanding the potential and limitations of offline RL under $Q^\star$-approximation and partial coverage, with particular attention to explaining the simple and practical CQL algorithm.
-More concretely, as the design of $Q$-learning is grounded in \emph{Bellman completeness}, a basic question arises: \emph{Are $Q^\star$-realizability and Bellman completeness sufficient for sample-efficient offline RL under partial coverage?} Though fundamental, this question has not been answered.
-The closest existing analyses are the upper bound by \cite{chen2019information}, which additionally requires full data coverage, and the algorithm-dependent lower bound by \cite{song2022hybrid}, whose construction can actually be tackled by existing algorithms.

-In this work, we close the gap by providing an information-theoretic lower bound showing that the answer to the above question is \emph{negative} in general.
-However, we go substantially beyond this.
-Inspired by the model-free decision-estimation coefficient (DEC) framework in online RL \citep{foster2024model, liu2025improved}, we decompose the learner’s sub-optimality into \emph{decision complexity} and \emph{estimation error}, where the decision complexity captures the sub-optimality in the worst possible environment consistent with the current estimate of $Q^\star$, and the estimation error quantifies the inaccuracy of this estimate.
-The decision complexity not only improves the value-gap bound in \cite{chen2022offline}, addressing its difficulty in hyper-parameter tuning, strengthens the results for soft $Q$-learning in \cite{uehara2023offline}, but also extends to broader settings.
-The estimation error can be controlled via various $Q^\star$ estimation procedures---not only average Bellman error minimization under weight realizability \citep{chen2022offline, uehara2023offline}, but also squared Bellman error minimization under Bellman completeness, which has not been established in offline RL under partial coverage.
+Under $Q^\pi$-realizability, \cite{xie2021bellman} gives a relatively complete sample-complexity characterization.
+Under $Q^\star$-realizability, however, existing results remain less complete.
+On the lower bound side, it is known that $Q^\star$-realizability and partial coverage alone are not sufficient for sample-efficient learning \cite{foster2022offline, jia2024offline}.
+On the upper bound side, existing works \cite{chen2022offline, uehara2023offline} rely on estimating additional quantities such as density ratios or Lagrange multipliers, and require extra conditions such as value gaps or behavior regularization.
+The fundamental roles of these additional assumptions remain unclear.
+More related works can be found in \pref{app:related works}.